Music Therapy is the planned use of music-based interventions to assist clients in achieving non-musical therapeutic goals.

-- Side-by-Side Choir at Armidale High School Support Unit
+- Side-by-Side Choir at Armidale Secondary College Support Unit

-NECOM presents individual and group music therapy programs for children and adults with disabilities, brain injury, age-related diseases, early childhood music programs and early intervention programs.
-It also includes residential aged care work – the planned, implemented and evaluated individual and group music therapy programs for older adults with dementia and other age-related diseases; and working with children on the Autism Spectrum to improve communication, social skills, gross and fine motor skills and sensory integration.
+NECOM presents individual and group music therapy programs for children and adults with disabilities, brain injury, age-related diseases.
+It also includes residential support work – the planned, implemented and evaluated individual and group music therapy programs for older adults with special needs; and working with children on the Autism Spectrum to improve communication, social skills, gross and fine motor skills and sensory integration.

 All clients are provided with:

 - An initial assessment that will include a report and an individually designed music therapy program

 - 9-week block of sessions each term (4 terms each year)